cseanburns/research-notebook/source/_posts/2013-08-28-lq-vol-1-issue-2-article-1-reading-study.markdown

-there is, by the way, some interesting references to that book in Jesse H. Shera's important work, [Foundations of the Public Library](http://archive.org/details/foundationsofthe012037mbp), this article has only been cite three times (via Google Scholar), and one of those citations is from Joeckel's 2nd part of this article.
+there is, by the way, some interesting references to that book in Jesse H. Shera's important work, [Foundations of the Public Library](http://archive.org/details/foundationsofthe012037mbp), this article has only been cited three times (via Google Scholar), and one of those citations is from Joeckel's 2nd part of this article.